rosen-bridge/contract-test/README.md

 * X-RWT repo data should be updated:
 	* Append his WID to the WID list
 	* Append the number of receiving X-RWT tokens to the token count list
-	* based on X-RWT/RSN factor, pay RSN to the bank and get the X-RWTs
+	* based on X-RWT/RSN factor, pay RSN to the repo and get the X-RWTs
 * A watcher permit box is created containing all X-RWT tokens.
-It also stores the WID id in its registers.
+It also stores the WID in its registers.
 * Issue WID token and send it to the watcher address.

 <p  align="center">